 In 2010, we set a goal to certify 100% of the products we produce to sustainable forestry standards (the SFI Fiber Sourcing Standard) by 2020.
-We achieved this goal in 2012.
+We achieved this goal in 2012 with all 35 of our wood products facilities certified to the SFI Fiber Sourcing standard.
 Any new manufacturing facilities that are added to our operations are considered part of this goal and enrolled into our SFI Fiber Sourcing certification.